CyberSource/cybersource-rest-client-node/MLE.md

 ### Global MLE Configuration

-In the `merchantConfig` object, set the `useMLEGlobally` variable to enable or disable MLE for all APIs globally.
+In the `merchantConfig` object, set the `useMLEGlobally` variable to enable or disable MLE for all supported APIs for the Rest SDK.

 - **Variable**: `useMLEGlobally`
 - **Type**: `boolean`